 The fact that the plugin handles pretty much everything apart from styling makes it very easy to incorporate new features, fix bugs and update compatibility with third party plugins easily and very quickly due to the fact that changes need to be made in just one place and then deployed to all framework based themes with a single update.

-To get started with the Ignition Framework and the themes based on it you need to install them first.
+To get started with the Ignition Framework and the themes based on it, you need to first get them installed.